-- 1. To receive and adopt the Company's Report and Accounts for the year to 30th June 2022 together with the Report of the Auditors therein. - 2.
-To receive and approve the Annual Directors' Remuneration Report for the year to 30th June 2022. - 3.
-To approve the final dividend of 1.40p per Ordinary share in respect of the year to 30th June 2022. - 4.
+- 1. To receive and adopt the Company's Report and Accounts for the year to 30th June 2023 together with the Report of the Auditors therein. - 2.
+To receive and approve the Annual Directors' Remuneration Report, including the Directors' remuneration policy for the year to 30th June 2023. - 3.
+To approve the final dividend of 1.70p per Ordinary share in respect of the year to 30th June 2023. - 4.
 To re-elect Mr Geoffrey Howard-Spink, retiring in accordance with the UK Corporate Governance Code, as a Director. - 5.
 To re-elect Mr David Gamble, retiring by rotation, as a Director. - 6.
 To re-elect Mr John Duffield, retiring in accordance with the Listing Rules, as a Director. - 7.
-To re-appoint Ernst & Young LLP as Auditors until the conclusion of the next general meeting at which accounts are laid before members, and authorise the Directors to determine the Auditor's remuneration.
+To elect William McQuaker as a Director. - 8.
+To appoint Johnston Carmichael LLP as Auditors until the conclusion of the next general meeting at which accounts are laid before members, and authorise the Directors to determine the Auditor's remuneration.